stbnrivas/dataModels/guidelines.md

 + Use `address` property for civic locations as per [schema.org](http://schema.org/address)

 + Use `location` property for geographical coordinates.
 Ideally use GeoJSON for codifying geospatial properties.
 That works from Orion 1.2 on.
 If not use, old NGSI version 1 type `coords`.

+## Modelling linked data

++ When an entity attribute is used as a link to other entities name it with the prefix `ref` plus the name of the target (linked) entity type.
+For instance `refStreetlightModel', represents an attribute which contains a reference to an entity of type `StreetlightModel`.

 ## Property names for dates